LonghornNeurotech/LHNT-Synposium/CONTRIBUTION.md

 - **Review Guidelines:**
   Before submitting a pull request, please review our repository structure and contribution guidelines.

-Thank you for helping keep the Longhorn-Neurotech Synposium an active, thriving resource for neurotechnology enthusiasts and scholars!
+Thank you for helping keep the Longhorn Neurotech Synposium an active, thriving resource for neurotechnology enthusiasts and scholars!